hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 SImg16: "/assets/img/caseStudy-service/LBrect.png"
 SImg17: "/assets/img/caseStudy-service/LBrect1.png"
 img_list:
-    - SImg15: "lower-image"
+    - SImg18: "lower-image"
-    - SImg15: "mockup-1"
+    - SImg18: "mockup-1"
-    - SImg15: "mockup-2"
+    - SImg18: "mockup-2"

 cHead5: "Adapt "
-csubHead4: "Effortless tracking and visualisation of an order"
+csubHead4: "Enabling the perf. engineers to do more"
-cContent9: "Our design component definition, enabled us to socialize the first visual draft of the application for review with the user community.
-Iterations of data sets, workflow dependencies, user scenarios, workgroup priorities were done progressively."
+cContent9: "Our periodic assessments & iterative design thinking process equipped us to understand the engineering mind of the tech teams, we were able nail down the following scope and objectives"
 csubHead5: "Output"
-cContent10: "All the parties involved had the same expectation on the outcome of the work."
+cContent10: "A workflow a driven engineering platform with insightful dashboard for measuring the application performance and stability."

 cHead6: "1.
-Compact & efficient search functionality"
+Integration Workbench"
 cContent11: "Categorization of the search modules based on a regular search, Workflow search and Distress order search with a simple dropdown model.
 This categorization with the added smart multi-search capability makes finding an order a breeze."

 cHead7: "2.
 Short story of an entire order flow "